 Before traveling think about the following questions

-Do the files on your laptop contain:
+Do the files on your laptop contain any of the following?

-- institute data that can not be recovered if your computer is lost or stolen?
+- Institute data that can not be recovered if your computer is lost or stolen.

 - Back up your data and leave a copy of your files in a safe and secure location such as your office or a Georgia Tech fileserver.

 - Ensure that your operating system has a strong password or passphrase when it boots up.

 - Password-protect, encrypt, or remove all student, personal and proprietary information stored on your laptop.

 - Turn off file-sharing and print-sharing. *